Are you ready to start your blog…

 … but can’t figure out how to choose the best blogging platform?

 There are a lot of options out there.
 How do you decide which one is right for you?
-In this article, I will compare some popular options to help you choose the best blogging platform.
+In this article, I will compare some popular options to help you choose the best paid or free blogging platform.

 An important thing to keep in mind is that as a beginner, you probably want a solution that’s easy to set up and manage, and doesn’t require coding skills.